rwardman/product-management/README.md

 ### Improvements

-- The data source should be replaced with a database.
+- The data source should be replaced with a database, such as Postgres.

 ## Frontend